-1. Cross your fingers and hope for a demonstration
+1. Hope for a demonstration

 Most of the meat and good stuff is locked away behind a pesky (and if broken the wrong way, painful) shell, and different people have different methods of getting into it.

-A simple way is to start by twisting each of the claws clockwise at the base of the arms so they break off, before sucking the juices out from them and removing the small pieces of meat inside.
+A simple way to start is by twisting each of the claws clockwise at the base of the arms so they break off, before sucking the juices out from them and removing the small pieces of meat inside.

-It’s then time for the body itself, and that's where the methods tend to differ.
+Then it's time for the body itself, and that's where the methods tend to differ.
 The overall goal is to separate the tail from the head in some way, after which point you must decide whether you enjoy eating brains.

 Feel free to suck them out from the head section if you do, otherwise, put that to one side and peel the shell from the tail by breaking and pulling it away, starting close to the legs.
 When finished, the biggest piece of meat will be exposed.